REFERENT: Teodorina Lessidrenska

 The world faces enormous challenges in the 21st century that require informed decisions and action by every citizen.
 But many people, including young people, find the information about the food crisis, financial crisis, climate change and other “crises” and the talk of ‘sustainable development’, Sustainable Development Goals (SDGs) and a ‘climate agreement’ incoherent, overwhelming or boring.
 Most have only a superficial understanding that is often biased by the limited range of information sources they rely on, and those who make an effort to inform themselves are discouraged by the sheer volume of material available and the difficulty of sifting through it, and are then confused by the contradictory opinions expressed and the diversity of ‘solutions’ proposed.

-A vast amount of information and a wide range of educational materials are indeed available on many of the topics (food, water, finance, climate, etc.), but little or nothing is readily available to the general public – especially young people – on the overall, big picture, how we got to where we are, the underlying causes of current problems and risks, the relationships and linkages among the various problems and their causes, the reasons for lack of progress at national and global levels to deal with these issues, the pros and cons of the various ‘solutions’ on offer, the possibilities for positive action at the local level, and the choices we each must make.
+A vast amount of information and a wide range of educational materials are indeed available on many of the topics (food, water, finance, climate, etc.), but little or nothing is readily available to the general public – especially young people.
+There is little about the overall, big picture, how we got to where we are, the underlying causes of current problems and risks, the relationships and linkages among the various problems and their causes, the reasons for lack of progress at national and global levels to deal with these issues, the pros and cons of the various ‘solutions’ on offer, the possibilities for positive action at the local level, and the choices we each must make.
 This is the gap that SW aims to fill.

 SW will be designed to help users, especially young people, to learn, share and act for a sustainable future.